binayarimal/ePortfolio/README.md

 [Enhancement 3 Video Dem0 - Database](https://www.youtube.com/watch?v=nuiu8mVwNRE)

 ### Links to Repos
-Both the original app and the enhanced app are provided in this repository as the Capstone Enhanced and Capstone Pre-Enhanced folder.
+Both the original app and the enhanced app are provided in this repository as the capstone_enhanced and capstone_preEnhanced folder.
 If users want to download them separately, I have included links to the original repository:

 [Repo of the Enhanced Event Tracker](https://github.com/binayarimal/capstone) [Repo of the Pre Enhanced Event Tracker](https://github.com/binayarimal/eventTracker)